 How is the RU currently carrying out follow-up and evaluation of the research environment and research outcomes?
 Are individual researchers given formal or informal feedback on their performance?
 Suggestions for improvement?

 The RU is actively following the national evaluations of research in our field (e.g. Academy of Finland “State of Science” reports) and Vipunen-Education statistics Finland database, especially the Top10-index.
-This index has been has been high for the RU in the field of “Ecology and evolutionary biology”: 1.18 in 2012-2015, which was the highest score among the Finnish universities.
+This index has been high for the RU in the field of “Ecology and evolutionary biology”: 1.18 in 2012-2015, which was the highest score among the Finnish universities.
 However, the score has decreased to 1.06 in 2014-2017.
-The publications are followed and yearly lists of them are distributed.
+The publications are tracked and yearly publication lists are distributed.
 Feedback on funds in RU meetings are given immediately.
 The supervisors are giving direct feedback to the researchers on their achievements in yearly developmental discussions, as well as the group leaders less informally.
 However, it seems that we should provide more feedback to the researchers since in the wellbeing survey the scores to the question “I get sufficient feedback from my supervisor” has been 3.27 in 2017 and 3.56 in 2019.These scores were lower than the average in the Faculty of Science (3.73 in 2017 and 3.77 in 2019).

 2.3.
 Other information (max 0.5 page)